Budgeting at University 2026/27

 Pre-drink before going out

-A pint at a city centre bar costs £5–£8.
-A can of the same lager from a supermarket costs 80p–£1.50.
-One hour at home before going out typically reduces bar spend by £10–£20 per evening.
-Not a sacrifice — most students do this anyway.
+A pint at a city centre bar costs £5 to £8.
+A can of the same lager from a supermarket costs 80p to £1.50.
+One hour at home before going out typically reduces bar spend by £10 to £20 per evening.

 Maximise your university library

-Course textbooks at full RRP can cost £30–£80 each.
-Your library holds almost all of them — check the catalogue before buying anything.
-For books the library doesn't have, use Interlibrary Loan (free), AbeBooks (secondhand copies from £2–£5), or your university's e-book platform (often free access via your login).
+Course textbooks at full RRP can cost £30 to £80 each.
+Your library holds almost all of them.
+For books the library does not have, use Interlibrary Loan (free), AbeBooks (secondhand from £2 to £5), or your university's e-book platform.

 Get Microsoft 365 free through your university

 Almost every UK university provides Microsoft 365 (Word, Excel, PowerPoint, Teams, OneDrive) free to enrolled students.
 Log in with your university email at microsoft.com/en-gb/education.
-If you're paying for Office separately, stop immediately.
+If you are paying for Office separately, stop immediately.

-Adobe Creative Cloud is 60% off for students (~£21/month vs £55).
+Adobe Creative Cloud is 60% off for students (~£21 per month vs £55).
 Figma and Notion are both free for students with an .ac.uk email.
-GitHub Pro is free for students via the GitHub Student Developer Pack, which also includes dozens of other free tools.
+GitHub Pro is free for students via the GitHub Student Developer Pack.

 Switch to a SIM-only contract

-Leaving devices on standby, running the heating when you're out, and long showers each add a meaningful amount to shared energy bills.
-In a house of four students, collective habits on energy use can move the bill by £10–£30/month each.
-Set the thermostat to 18–19°C and use a timer.
+Leaving devices on standby, running the heating when you are out, and long showers each add to shared energy bills.
+In a house of four students, collective habits on energy use can move the bill by £10 to £30 per month each.

-Washing at 30°C instead of 60°C uses 40% less energy with no difference to cleanliness for normal laundry.
-Air drying rather than using a tumble dryer saves £0.80–£1.50 per load.
-At two washes a week, that's £80–£150/year per household.
+Washing at 30C instead of 60C uses 40% less energy with no difference to cleanliness for normal laundry.
+Air drying rather than using a tumble dryer saves £0.80 to £1.50 per load.
+At two washes a week, that is £80 to £150 per year per household.

 Switch to own-brand toiletries

-Own-brand shampoo, conditioner, shower gel, and cleaning products from Aldi, Lidl, or Savers cost 60–80% less than branded equivalents.
+Own-brand shampoo, conditioner, shower gel and cleaning products from Aldi, Lidl or Savers cost 60 to 80% less than branded equivalents.
 The active ingredients are usually identical.
-This sounds small — but most students spend £15–£30/month on branded toiletries that could cost £4–£7.

 The subscription audit

-The average UK adult has 8–9 active subscriptions and has forgotten about at least two of them.
+The average UK adult has 8 to 9 active subscriptions and has forgotten about at least two of them.
 Students are no different.
-A subscription audit — going through your bank statements and cancelling anything you don't actively use — is the easiest free money available.
+Going through your bank statements and cancelling anything you do not actively use is the easiest free money available.

 |---|---|---|---|